chef-boneyard/inspec-aws-old/docs/resources/aws_cloudtrail_trails.md

 ### trail_arns

-Provides a list of trail names for all CloudTrail Trails in the AWS account.
+Provides a list of trail arns for all CloudTrail Trails in the AWS account.

     describe aws_cloudtrail_trails do
       its('trail_arns') { should include('rn:aws:cloudtrail:us-east-1::trail/trail-1') }